The Church of San Joaquin is the Roman Catholic parish church of the town of San Joaquin in Iloilo Province.

-The militaristic motif of the San Joaquin Church distinguishes itself from other churches in the Country.
-Carved on a disproportionately large pediment on the church’s facade is an intricate sculptural relief depicting the Spanish victory over Moroccan forces in the Battle of Tetuan.
+Built in 1869, the church distinguishes itself from other churches in the Philippines because of its militaristic theme.
+Carved on a disproportionately large pediment on the facade is an intricate sculptural relief depicting the Spanish victory over Moroccan forces in the Battle of Tetuan.

 The low relief mural captures the drama of victory where cavalry and infantry are tearing down Moorish defense.
 So intricate is the sculpture that even the expression of agony by wounded soldiers is visible.
 The title of the composition “Rendicion de Tetuan” is carved at the base of this animated relief.

 The unique features of the San Joaquin Church has received the admiration of its onlookers including the National Historical Institute, which has listed the church as a National Cultural Treasure.
 The declaration was made in support of the state policy to preserve and protect important cultural properties and safeguard their intrinsic value.